OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/pisp/domestic-payments.md

 * DomesticPaymentId.
 * ConsentId.
 * CreationDateTime the domestic-payment resource was created.
-* Status and StatusUpdateDateTime of the domestic-payment resource.
+* StatusCode and StatusUpdateDateTime of the domestic-payment resource.
 * ExpectedExecutionDateTime for the domestic-payment resource.
 * ExpectedSettlementDateTime for the domestic-payment resource.
 * Refund account details, if requested by PISP as part of the domestic-payment-consents resource.